seanulus/self-assessment/README.md

 * You've been working on a site for a couple months here at our company.
 You come in one day and the site is down.
 What do you do?

 First, I would communicate with the team to see if there had been any discoveries into what was happening.
 If there had been anything, I would want to make a plan of action to get the site up and running.
 If there had been no breakthroughs yet, I would suggest that we take time to figure out why the site crashed and take steps to uncover that information before moving ahead with any sort of fix.

+### Reflection & Next Steps

+**Questions**

+  1. Do you feel like you made improvement today?
+Are you more confident and comfortable in one or more areas?
+Why or why not?

+  2. Where are you at now?
+What are your next steps?
+What do you still need to accomplish to feel confident and prepared to begin your eventual job search?

+**Answers**

+  1. I do feel like I made some improvement today.
+I mainly wanted to focus on things related to interview prep so I went through and found answers to questions I didn't know as well as writing out answers to the questions I did.
+I feel like I'll have a somewhat better understanding of what the interviewers are looking for in terms of technical questions in the interview.

+  2. Next steps will be working on white-boarding and getting live interview practice with some classmates if at all possible.
+In the future I would like to focus on getting better at algorithms as well and striving to be in a place where I feel like I can't be more prepared which may not happen.
+There is plenty to learn yet.